Nicky Hunt

 Nicholas Brett Hunt (born 3 September 1983) is an English former footballer and manager of Daisy Hill.
 He is best known for his spell at Bolton Wanderers at the beginning of his career.
 Originally a right-back, he converted to centre-back in 2016 in order to extend his playing career.

-He made 127 Premier League appearances for Bolton Wanderers and more than 250 in the Football League for a variety of clubs, and represented England at under-21 level.
+He made 127 Premier League appearances for his boyhood club Bolton Wanderers and more than 250 in the Football League for a variety of clubs, and represented England at under-21 level.

 Club career

 Bolton Wanderers

 Hunt made his professional debut as a substitute for Colin Hendry in the First Division match against Sheffield United on the final day of the 2000–01 regular season, shortly before Bolton Wanderers won promotion to the Premier League via the play-offs.
 He had to wait some time for further first-team opportunities, only playing in two FA Cup ties (against Sunderland in January 2003) before making his breakthrough at the start of the 2003–04 season when he became a key part of the defence and a first-team regular for Bolton.
 His Premier League debut came in the 4–0 defeat at Manchester United on 16 August 2003.
 He made over a century of appearances for the club, scoring once, against Liverpool in February 2004.
 His form earned him a four-year contract at Bolton, taking him until the end of the 2010–11 season, which he signed on 30 August 2007.